ess-dive-workspace/essdive-dataset-metadata/scripts_and_software/software_example.md

+## Software example

-## This is the folder where you can add any scripts related to processing your standard
+This is the location where you can upload any software associated with your standard.